 You can print out a blank behavior chain and fill in your own dietary downfalls.
 Think back to a time when you blew your diet and jot it down in the last red oval in the chain.
 Next, fill in the other red ovals with other circumstances earlier that day that might have played a role.
 Finally, brainstorm your own chain-breaking strategies and put them into the yellow ovals.
 Need some more suggestions?
 See this sample behavior chain diagram from Harvard-affiliated Brigham and Women’s Hospital.

 You can read more behavior-focused changes in the 2011 edition of “Healthy Solutions to Lose Weight and Keep it Off.”
-At this link, you’ll find an excerpt and a Table of Contents for this new Special Health Report from Harvard Health Publications.
+At this link, you’ll find an excerpt and a Table of Contents for this new Special Health Report from Harvard Health Publishing.